3 children killed in fire in Gary

 GARY, Ind.
 (WLS) --Three children were killed in a fire at an apartment complex in Gary Friday night, fire officials said.

-Firefighters responded just before midnight to the fire in an apartment complex in the 4200-block of West 23rd Court.
+Firefighters responded around 11:30 p.m. to the fire in an apartment complex in the 4200-block of West 23rd Court.

+The fire started in the first floor living room and spread throughout the unit.
+Two of the children were found in the same room and the third was found in a stairwell.

-The mother of the children was hospitalized in stable condition at Methodist Hospital Northlake Campus.
+A woman, possibly the mother of the children, was hospitalized in stable condition at Methodist Hospital Northlake Campus.
 She escaped after jumping out a back window, firefighters said.

 Neighbors described hearing the kids screaming and not knowing what was happening.